 Early Head Start/ Head Start will promote indoor and outdoor physical activity throughout the day.
-A minimum of two daily opportunities for outdoor play, weather permitting, in which a child makes use of both small and large muscles for a total of 60 minutes daily.
+A minimum of two daily opportunities for outdoor play, weather permitting (follow weather chart posted at the operation), in which a child makes use of both small and large muscles for a total of 60 minutes daily.
 A balance of active and quiet play that incorporates group and individual activities, both indoors and outdoors for a minimum of 60 minutes daily for toddlers and 90 minutes daily for pre-kindergarten age children.
 There will be child initiated activities that include equipment, materials and supplies needed that are within reach of the child and the child will be able to choose the activity.
 The Teacher will also plan at least two activities daily to promote movement.